 Fixed assets - Fixed asset purchases are recorded at cost.
 Items with a cost in excess of \$500 and an estimated useful life of greater than one year are capitalized.
 Fixed assets are depreciated on the straight-line method over their estimated useful lives of 5 to 15 years for furniture and equipment.
-Leasehold improvements are amortized over the shorter of their estimated useful life or over the term of the lease.
+Leasehold improvements are amortized on the straight-line method over the shorter of their estimated useful life or over the term of the lease.